Deployment and Maintenance / Upload Self-Monitor Data

-This article mainly introduces how to configure DataFlux Func self-observability data.
+This article mainly introduces how to configure DataFlux Func Self-Monitor Data.

 1. Preface

-By default, DataFlux Func's self-observability data is stored in local Redis and MySQL.
+By default, DataFlux Func's Self-Monitor Data is stored in the local Redis and MySQL.

-After heavy usage of DataFlux Func, the volume of content such as metrics and logs may become relatively large.
-To limit local memory and disk usage, system metrics and task record logs saved locally will be reduced, and the total amount saved will also be limited.
+After heavy use of DataFlux Func, the amount of data such as Metrics, Logs, etc. may be relatively large.
+In order to limit local memory and disk usage, system Metrics and Task Record Logs saved locally will be reduced, and the total amount saved will also be limited.

-You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Function Task Record to disable "Local Function Task Record" and reduce MySQL storage pressure.
+You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Func Task Record to disable "Local Func Task Record" and reduce MySQL storage pressure.

-If you need to completely record system metrics and task record logs generated in DataFlux Func, you can configure the system settings to upload data to the data platform.
+If you need to completely record the system Metrics and Task Record Logs generated in DataFlux Func, you can upload the data to the data platform through system settings.

-The uploaded task logs are complete logs and will not be truncated.
+The uploaded Task Logs are complete logs and will not be reduced

-In Management / System Settings / Self-Observability Data Upload, users can enable "Self-Observability Data Upload."
+In Management / System Settings / Self-Monitor Data Upload, users can enable "Self-Monitor Data Upload"

 The URL address can be filled with the DataWay or DataKit upload address: